cagov/caldata-mdsa-caltrans-pems/docs/architecture.md

 1. Write a new Python script (or configure an equivalent loading tool) for loading the data to Snowflake.
 1. Assume the `LOADER_DEV` role and load the data into the `RAW_DEV` database.
 1. Verify that the data was loaded and looks correct in Snowflake.
 1. Schedule the Python script to run using the `LOADER_PRD` role and the `RAW_PRD` database.
-These data are now ready for dbt modeling.
+This data are now ready for dbt modeling.
 1. Once the data is loaded to the `RAW_PRD` database, drop the data from the `RAW_DEV` database, it’s not needed anymore.

 ### Scenario: creating a new dashboard